Curtis Granderson, Right Field

 Nickname: Grandy Man

-Curtis Granderson, right fielder for the Los Angeles Dodgers, was a star player in college when he was drafted by the Detroit Tigers in 2002.
+Curtis Granderson, right fielder, was a star player in college when he was drafted by the Detroit Tigers in 2002.
 He played in the Tigers' minor league system from 2002 through 2005, playing in just nine games with the Tigers in 2004 and in 47 games in 2005.

 In 2006, his first full season in the major leagues, Granderson batted .260 with 155 hits, 31 doubles, 19 home runs, and 68 RBIs in 159 games.
 His best season was perhaps the following one when he led major league baseball in triples with 23.
 In 2007, he had career highs in hits with 185, doubles with 38, triples with 23, stolen bases with 26, and batting average with .302.